hashicorp/packer/packer_test/common/plugin_tester/docs/README.md

 }
 ```

-Note: With the new packer release the init command will try to install the official(Amazon, Ansible, Azure, Docker, GoogleCloudPlatform, Qemu, Vagrant, VirtualBox) plugins from the [official](https://releases.hashicorp.com/) release site.
+Note: With the new Packer release starting from version 1.14.0, the packer init command will automatically install official (Amazon, Ansible, Azure, Docker, GoogleCloudPlatform, Qemu, Vagrant, VirtualBox) plugins from the [HashiCorp release site]([official](https://releases.hashicorp.com/)).
-Also going forward the official plugins mentioned above will be released through the official release site of hashicorp. so if one need to use new version of official plugins they need to use new packer release.
-There are no change in the packer init command.
+These official plugins will now be released through the official release site only.

+Going forward, to use newer versions of official Packer plugins, you'll need to upgrade to Packer version 1.14.0 or later.
+If you're using an older version, you can still install plugins, but as a workaround, you'll need to manually install them using the CLI.
+There is no change to the syntax or commands for installing plugins.

 #### Manual installation